18 of 16000 fliers from at-risk nations test positive; genome sequencing for Omicron underway: Govt | Health

 He also said that genome sequencing for Omicron detection is underway for such passengers.

-Addressing the Lok Sabha during the Question Hour, he said the Union government has taken measures to make the country ready for any future challenges and adopted the buffer stock policy to ensure that all states have enough medicines to deal with any further surge in COVID-19 cases.
+Replying to a debate on the pandemic in the Lok Sabha, he said the Union government has taken measures to make the country ready for any future challenges and adopted the buffer stock policy to ensure that all states have enough medicines to deal with any further surge in COVID-19 cases.

 ''A decision on booster dose and jabs for children will be taken on the basis of scientific advise,'' he said and appealed to opposition parties to trust scientists.